JoeTonDev/JoeTonDev/README.md

 ### Hi there 👋
-Backend developer focusing on web API development and algorithmic trading.
+Back-end developer focusing on web API development and algorithmic trading.
 I'm looking to collaborate on any algorithmic trading projects.
 Rust, Python, Typescript.